mattackard/SRLbets/README.md

 This app relys on environment variables not contained in this repository to link your app to the twitch API and establish a connection to a mongodb database.
 For further information on aquiring your own twitch client information, see the [Twitch Developer Homepage](https://dev.twitch.tv/) to set up a new application.
 For further information on how to set up your own test database with mLab, follow the [mLab Quick Start Guide](https://docs.mlab.com/).

+## Running the app

+To start the app in your local environment

+,,,
+npm run start-dev
+,,,

+The defualt npm start command is comfigured for use in a heroku deployment and will only start up the server

 ## Running the tests

 Tests are built using Mocha/Chai, run them with npm using